.png)

 FURNITURE DONATIONS:

-New and gently used furniture donations must be delivered to The Cooperative Ministry's clothing bank, Monday-Thursday, 9 a.m. to 5 p.m., and Friday, 9 a.m. to Noon.
+• New and gently used furniture donations must be delivered to The Cooperative Ministry's clothing bank Monday-Thursday, 9 a.m. to 5 p.m., and Friday, 9 a.m. to Noon.
 Our staff cannot pick up furniture.

-The Cooperative Ministry has an ongoing need for tables, chairs, and bedding.*
+• The Cooperative Ministry has an ongoing need for tables, chairs, and bedding.
+The bedding must be clean with no tears and no stains.

-The Cooperative Ministry generally doesn't need bookshelves, oversized dressers, or china and curio cabinets.
+• The Cooperative Ministry generally doesn't need bookshelves, oversized dressers, or china and curio cabinets.

-We are a 501(c)(3), and your donations are tax-deductible.
+We are a 501(c)(3); your donations are tax-deductible.

 CURRENT NEEDS